Expense Auditing for Educational Institutions

-Project managers need to manually review expense reports and cross-check fields.
+Project managers need to manually review expense reports, track the updates over time, and cross-check fields.
 There is a lot of back and forth communication between students and the PM to ensure all data is correct for reimbursement.

 The complete disconnect between the budgeting and expensing processes also means that project managers need to keep track of the budget using non business-standard practices, or what they call "shadow-budgeting".
 They keep track of the budget on a separate spreadsheet tool of their choice, and this needs to be manually updated as the expense reports are being approved.